Hackerfleet/hfos-legacy/README.rst

 it towards a more general application framework.

-A lot of the included modules are still Work in Progress, so help out, if you're interested in a powerful collaboration tool suite.
+A lot of the included modules are still Work in Progress, so help out, if you're interested in a powerful - cloud independent - collaboration tool suite.

 Modules
 =======